How to report and manage your payment

-If you’re having trouble meeting your mutual obligation requirements, you need to either:
+If you’re having trouble meeting your mutual obligation requirements, you need to talk to someone about it.

 Keep in mind, during coronavirus (COVID-19) we’ve made temporary changes to some of our payments.
 To help stay up to date, you can read more about upcoming changes for job seekers.